 The Mega Cab combines a sizable 143.3 cubic feet of interior volume with reclining rear seats, built-in trays and a large load floor with the rear seats folded down.

-Eight trim levels are available: ST, SLT, Outdoorsman, Lone Star, Big Horn, Laramie, Laramie Longhorn and Laramie Limited.
+Eight trim levels are available: Tradesman, SLT, Lone Star, Big Horn, Laramie, Outdoorsman, Laramie Longhorn and Laramie Limited.
 With these numerous and wildly different trims, the Ram 2500 can be outfitted as a spartan work truck, a leather-lined luxury vehicle with the latest tech features, and almost anything in between.

 A recent addition to the 2500 lineup is the Laramie Limited, which boasts one of the most luxurious interiors ever fitted to a pickup.
 Details include full leather seating with contrasting piping, black burled walnut trim, LED lighting and a soft, French-stitched full leather lid atop the center console.
 Chrome ringed-gauges with liquid graphite needles, rear flap-closure seatback map pockets and berber carpeting complete the interior treatment.

-Exterior touches include a body-color front fascia, chrome bumpers 17-inch polished aluminum wheels and no badges save for a small italicized block-letter "Limited" on the tailgate and the traditional Ram logo.
+Exterior touches include a model-specific grille, chrome bumpers, 20-inch polished aluminum wheels and a huge block-letter RAM logo on the tailgate.

 All 2500 pickups come equipped with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.